 The English historian, Edward Gibbon, once remarked that, “According to the law of custom, and perhaps of reason, foreign travel completes the education of an English gentleman.”
 Gibbon might well be considered an authority on the issue.
 In 1763, he embarked on a tour of continental Europe.
 A year later, while sitting amid the ruins of Rome, he conceived the idea for a book which later became The History of the Decline and Fall of the Roman Empire: 1776–1788.
 Gibbon was following in the footsteps of aristocratic young European men, for whom education was not complete without a Grand Tour of the capitols and cultural centers of Europe.
 Though the Grand Tour ceased to be an element of the educational landscape in the mid-1800’s, the tradition is still alive and well, as I discovered on my recent Viking River Grand European Tour.

 My cruise began at the waterfront in Amsterdam, where Viking Skadi was docked.
-We sailed just before midnight, heading south to Kinderdijk, the largest remaining collection of windmills in Holland.
+We sailed just before midnight.
+Though I missed out on seeing the tulip fields of the Netherlands, I was excited that our first stop would be Kinderdijk, the largest remaining collection of windmills in Holland.
 By morning, we were anchored on the shores of the Lek River, looking down upon a landscape where 19 historic windmills stood more than 20 feet below water level.
 It was easy to imagine that this area had once been an uninhabitable swamp.
 The ingenious Dutch, however, made these low-lying lands safe for human habitation through the use of windmills.

 Today, water levels in Holland are controlled by high-tech pumping stations and sluices, but the UNESCO World Heritage Site at Kinderdijk provides a window to the past, demonstrating how the cogs, rods, rotating sails, shafts, scoop wheels, and screws were made by hand, as well as documenting the history of the millers who were responsible for the maintenance and operation of the mills.
 After a brief visit to the authentic workshop, where we learned the language of the sails (a diagonal “X” means the mill will not be used for a long time, a “plus sign” means a short rest, while more intricate sail positions indicate joy or grief), I climbed to the top of a working windmill that has been preserved in its original state, marveling that the tiny interior had been home to a miller, his wife, and their 13 children as recently as 1950.